Bali is a budget travellers dream. When was the last time you went to a restaurant, and the entire meal cost you R 20?

 What to Do in Bali on a Budget

-There are so many things to do in Bali on a budget!
+There are so many things to do in Bali that won’t break the bank!
 No matter your interests or travelling style, there will be something to keep you busy.

 While there are tons of free things to do, here’s a list of prices for some of the most popular activities that you can add to your Bali itinerary: